Photoetched Metal Parts for Fuel Cells

 The thickness of these metal fuel cell plates ranges from 0.5 mil (0.0127 mm) to 100 mil (2.54 mm), with features as small as 4 mil (0.10 mm) on 0.010 in.
 (0.254 mm) centers.
 Because they can be stacked or layered, fuel cell plates produced in this way give fuel cell manufacturers much greater flexibility in designing their products, while providing improved durability and conductivity over non-metallic materials.
 Since the plates are lightweight and impact-resistant, manufacturers can produce longer-lived fuel cells with lower shipping costs.
-PEI’s fuel cell plates also offer superior volumetric power density when compared with other materials, and can be fabricated in myriad shapes and sizes with round or hexagonal holes, ovals and slots.
+PEI’s fuel cell plates also offer superior volumetric power density when compared with other materials, and can be fabricated in a myriad of shapes and sizes with round or hexagonal holes, ovals and slots.
 They can easily be customized with the customer’s logo.

-PEI provides manufacturers with a complete turnkey operation, including toolmaking, plating, and forming, so we can make deliveries with extremely quick turnaround times (quotes within 24 hours!) at competitive prices.
+PEI provides manufacturers with a complete turnkey operation, including toolmaking, plating, and forming, so we can make deliveries with extremely quick turnaround times at competitive prices.
 Our manufacturing equipment and test equipment are in compliance with MIL-STD-45662, and our sampling procedures allow for individual customers’ specifications, as well as MIL-STD-105.
 We have complete first-piece inspection report capability, and submit to annual or bi-annual quality systems and calibration auditing by our customers.

 PEI’s executive staff meets twice a year to conduct a management review of our ISO system.
 PEI is in the high 90th percentile in internal quality, external quality, and on-time delivery to customers.